 Blood Type: Information is Authority

-You should know your blood type, Dr. Glatter advises.
-It can provide you a heads up on risks for diseases and circumstances and permit you to take steps to lower your risks, he says.
+Dr. Glatter advises that you know your blood type.
+It can give you a heads-up on risks for diseases and circumstances and permit you to take steps to lower your risks.

-For example, people with type A blood have been established to have a senior risk of abdomen cancer compared with those with other blood types. “hurtful back on smoking and alcohol use can lower this risk,” he says.
+For example, people with type A blood have been established to have a higher risk of abdominal cancer compared with those with other blood types.
+“Hurtful back on smoking and alcohol use can lower this risk,” he says.

-Men using this blood type could be more likely to have a heart attack.
-On the other hand, not meaningful your blood type will not prevent you from giving or getting blood.
-If you need an urgent situation blood transfusion, the blood bank will until the end of time type your blood first.
+Men with this blood type could be more likely to have a heart attack.
+On the other hand, not having this blood type does not prevent you from giving or receiving blood.
+If you need an urgent blood transfusion, the blood bank will type your blood first until the end of time.
 “In an emergency, everyone gets O unenthusiastic.

 We don’t wait for blood typing results,” he says.
-Category O is a worldwide donor and can work with all other blood types, according to the American Red Cross.
+According to the American Red Cross, category O is a worldwide donor and can work with all other blood types.

 (FAQs)